 Selection process and timeline

-Applications for the Professional Placement Fellowship will be open from 12 April to 28 May 2021 (23:59 CEST).
-Only one application period is foreseen in 2021.
+The second call for applications for the Professional Placement Fellowship will be open from 7 July to 9 August 2021 (23:59 CEST).
+A further application call is foreseen in September 2021.
 Fellowship applications will be evaluated on a rolling basis.

 Applications will first be assessed to ensure that they fulfil the basic application requirements.
 Applicants may be asked to provide further information or provide any missing documents.